philip-h/utgclassroom/source/class3/index.md

 date: 2019-09-13 16:23:44
 ---

+## July 29, 2020

+Today we got our animation set up in Unity.
+I apologize for how slowly classes seem to be going with the animation!

+Tomorrow's class will speed up and we begin to tackle a brand new game :)

+See y'all then!!!

 ## July 28, 2020

 Today's class was spent creating a **SpriteSheet** (that we uplaoded to Unity) that has just 2 frames of an animation.